 How is the Veterans Day Half Marathon and 5k course?
 It is absolutely beautiful, and the roads are in very good condition.
 The course is far from flat.It features some steady hills, but lots of fast downhills, too!
 Consider making this the Fall half marathon and 5k that you train for.

 What type of food do you serve at your post-race party?
-For 15 years, we have served our highly acclaimed and very popular homemade Mexican breakfast of scrambled eggs, the best tortillas in Tucson (Vegan ones, too!), beans that are Vegan friendly (no lard or meat), fresh homemade salsa, snacks, pb&j sandwiches (limited amount), chocolate milk, and coffee and tea.
+We proudly serve our highly acclaimed and very popular homemade Mexican breakfast of scrambled eggs, the best tortillas in Tucson (Vegan ones, too!), beans that are Vegan friendly (no lard or meat), fresh homemade salsa, and fruit.
 It is all free for participants.